- A 401(k) IRA Rollover is when you move money you saved in a 401(k) at work to an IRA at a bank or brokerage.

 - There are rules about how to do rollovers.
 If you break the rules, you might have to pay more in taxes or face penalties.

-When you leave your employer, either because you get a new job or retire, you might wonder what to do with the money you saved for retirement in your 401k.
+When you leave your employer, you might wonder what to do with the money you saved for retirement in your 401(k).
 We’ll review all of the details:

 - Rollover Options